Isamot Kol: Thanagar problems

-Isamot decides to reduce his serving time from the Green Lantern Corps, due to the mating urges (akin to a Pon farr) as a member of his species.
+Isamot decides to reduce his serving time from the Green Lantern Corps, due to the mating urges of his species.
 He announced his desire to serve back again on Thanagar for a while, living with his intended mate Qaylyra, another saurian.

 On his unfortune, Citadel forces, alleged allies of Rann, attack Thanagar just as Isamot's mate enters her only receptive mating period.
 Isamot then must choose between his partner and the only possibility of a family.
 He chose his partner but by the time he returned she had taken another mate.
 With the mating urges over he returns to full duty.
 He later visits Mogo on Vath's advice for Mogo to council him on the pain for his recent loss, but rejects the therapy after noticing something is amiss when Green Man is behaving strangely.
 When he, Vath, and Bzzd were sent after Guy Gardner, who was accused of murdering two fellow Green Lanterns, and confronted him on Mogo, Isamot was the first to believe Guy's story of something bizarre happening on Mogo due to his earlier suspicions.
 After arriving later, Soranik Natu, a medical expert, confirms that Mogo is infected with a disease created by the mushroom spores laid across its surface, and Isamot assists his fellow Lanterns in curing Mogo, while fighting off Kilowog, due to Kilowog also having been infected.

 Isamot fights alongside Vath during the Sinestro Corps War.
 Later, he is forcibly pulled to Oa to take part in a treaty-breaking incursion into the depths of Okarran space, along with other Green Lanterns.
-The very act of being taken to Oa causes him to disrupt Thanagar flying police officers, who scoff and insult the very concept of a 'downsider' Green Lantern.
+The very act of being taken to Oa causes him to disrupt Thanagarian police officers, who scoff and insult the concept of a 'downsider' Green Lantern.

 Isamot is part of a Green Lantern force sent to the time-ravaged Earth.
 The Lanterns join with dozens of other powered beings to put an end to Darkseid's plans for the planet.

 Blackest Night

-A swarm of black power rings descend on Oa, turning all the honored dead in the Lantern crypt into Black Lanterns, who promptly attack the living Lanterns.
-As Isamot and Varth find themselves overwhelmed by the onslaught of the dead, they are saved by a member of the Indigo Tribe.
-When Varth loses his legs to the Black Lanterns, Kol has his own legs amputated so that they can be transplanted onto Varth, Kol's reptilian physiology allowing him to regrow his limbs and wanting to give his friend and partner a chance to continue his service in the Corps.
+During Blackest Night, a swarm of black power rings descend on Oa, reviving those buried in the Lantern crypt as Black Lanterns.
+As Isamot and Vath Sarn are overwhelmed by Black Lanterns, they are saved by a member of the Indigo Tribe.
+When Vath loses his legs to the Black Lanterns, Kol has his legs amputated so that they can be transplanted onto Vath, knowing that he will eventually regenerate.